Whitneyto/whitneyto.github.io/README.md

 * using *git add*, *git commit*, *git push*, *git status*,*git checkout*, *git merge*, *git branch*, etc.

 # Change Log
-- Git tutorials
-- Practice using git in VSCode and terminal to clone project, change and update code/project to Github
-- HTML and CSS tutorials
+- Used branching in git when working for different part of making a webpage wiht HTML.
+Same link to project above.
-- Created a simple HTML and CSS project with source provided under Portfolio section
+- HTML and CSS tutorials, and updated the [webpage](https://whitneyto.github.io/FirstProject) project with nicer looking
+- the project mention above has ability to link to other pages
+- Implemented Bootstrap for certain elements when working witht the HTML webpage project mention above.
+   - Use bootstrap for the heading with navigation and clickable card

 # TODO
-- understand more about concepts behind used technologies
-- More tutorial on HTML and CSS
-- tutorial and practice with JavaScript
-- tutorial and practicce with BootStrap, React
+- I'm going to focus more on React and Typescript in the coming week
+- I want to attempt making simple projects using react and typescript, for example: counter, simple interactive buttons, etc.
+- I have been reading tutorials on [reactjs.org](https://reactjs.org/) and will be continue to dive deeper into the content
+- Also, I will look at snippets for example for better understanding on using REACT JSX, [W3School](https://www.w3schools.com/REACT/react_jsx.asp) seems like a good source.